KnowFutures — Issue N°1

 Smart tools like Googleʼs NotebookLM push this philosophy even further.
 By combining note-taking with AI-driven insights, these tools encourage students to challenge assumptions, explore new ideas, and build on existing knowledge.
 The value here extends far beyond traditional subjects like science and history; it lies in cultivating a mindset geared towards innovation.
 In a cultural context, this means equipping learners not just with the knowledge of dated educational systems but with the skills needed to actively shape the future of cultural disciplines.

-Whatʼs exciting about this transformation is how it stretches beyond classrooms and into the real world, and a prime example are Hackathons—high-energy, collaborative competitions that blend creativity, technology, and problem-solving.
+Whatʼs exciting about this transformation is how it stretches beyond classrooms and into the real world, and a prime example is Hackathons—high-energy, collaborative competitions that blend creativity, technology, and problem-solving.
 These competitions push the boundaries of whatʼs possible, often sparking new ideas that extend far beyond their original context, intersecting with broader current cultural challenges like content creation and language accessibility.
 A recent event focused on embracing the Arabic language illustrated this perfectly.
 Participants didnʼt just develop language tools; they explored new ways to preserve and promote cultural heritage, offering innovative solutions that could reshape our approach to language preservation.

 culture